How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Potting Mix

 The best potting mix for Fittonia should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-These Quality Potting Mixes available on Etsy are ideal for Nerve Plants.
+Most all purpose potting mixes are ideal for this plant.

 Repotting

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Take a look at these pots with drainage holes on Amazon.

 Pruning